 Medical abortions use drugs to kill the unborn child (although surgical procedures are sometimes required to complete the abortion.)

-- Early Medical abortions (9 weeks or less) and morning after pill
+- Early Medical abortions (up to 9 weeks and 6 days) and morning after pill

 - Late medical abortions (13+ weeks)